simaeskandari80-alt/simaeskandari80-alt/README.md

 <div align="center">

-### ⭐ Thanks for visiting my profile!
+### Thanks for visiting my profile ⭐

-Always learning.
-Always building.
+*"Great user experiences are built with clean code, attention to detail and continuous learning."*

 </div>